-The contents of this module are directed towards providing tax practitioners, tax advisors, accountants and aspiring professional and chartered accountants in South Africa with specific competencies in Taxation, which are moderately integrated with pervasive skills, ethics and professional practice and which will infuse lifelong learning.
-The module is designed to facilitate students' acquisition of these competencies through knowledge of, and engagement in, relevant taxation topics at the forefront of the field; an understanding of the theories, methods and techniques relevant to the field; and a thorough understanding of how to apply such knowledge for decision-making relating to scenarios grounded in the real world.
-The course syllabus includes the following main topics: Income tax, value-added tax, tax administration, case law, and tax morality, strategy and risk management.
+The contents of this module are directed towards providing tax practitioners, tax advisors, accountants and aspiring professional and chartered accountants in South Africa with specific competencies in Taxation, which are highly integrated with pervasive skills, ethics and professional practice and which will infuse lifelong learning.
+The module is designed to facilitate students' acquisition of these competencies through knowledge of and engagement in relevant taxation topics at the forefront of the field; an understanding of the theories, methods and techniques relevant to the field; and a thorough understanding of how to apply such knowledge for decision-making relating to scenarios grounded in the real world.
+The course syllabus includes the following main topics: Income tax, value-added tax, estate duty, transfer duty, securities transfer tax, tax administration, anti-avoidance legislation, case law, and tax planning, tax morality, strategy and risk management.